hbctraining/Intro-to-Unix-archived/lessons/02_searching_files.md

 Approximate time: 60 minutes

-## Learning Objectives
+## Learning objectives

-* learn the `grep` command and useful options
+- Learn how to search for characters or patterns in a text file using the `grep` command
-* learn about output redirection
+- Learn about output redirection
-* use the pipe (`|`) character to chain together commands
+- Explore how to use the pipe (`|`) character to chain together commands

 ## Searching files

-We showed a little how to search within a file using `less`.
+We went over how to search within a file using `less`.
 We can also search within files without even opening them, using `grep`.
-Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression.
+Grep is a command-line utility for searching plain-text data sets for lines matching a pattern or regular expression (regex).
 Let's give it a try!

 We are going to practice searching with `grep` using our fastq files, which contain the sequencing reads (nucleotide sequences) output from a sequencing facility.
 Each sequencing read in a FASTQ file is associated with four lines of output, with the first line (header line) always starting with an `@` symbol.
 A whole fastq record for a single read should appear similar to the following: